Taxes, spending and borrowing all higher as the new Labour government seeks to 'rebuild' the UK

 Reeves and Prime Minister Keir Starmer say they inherited an economy that was in a far more parlous state than they thought.

-Reeves said her budget measures were needed to “fix the foundations” of an economy that she argued has been undermined by 14 years of Conservative government.
-The Conservatives say they left an economy that was growing, albeit modestly, and borrowing back under control following the pandemic and the spike in energy costs in the wake of Russia’s invasion of Ukraine.
+Reeves said her budget measures were needed to “fix the foundations” of an economy that she argued has been undermined by the Conservatives.
+They insist that they left an economy that was growing, albeit modestly, and borrowing back under control following the pandemic and the spike in energy costs in the wake of Russia’s invasion of Ukraine.

-During the election, Labour said it would not raise taxes on “working people” — a term whose definition has been hotly debated in the media for weeks.
-Though Reeves did not increase income tax or sales tax, the Conservatives said hiking taxes on employers was a breach of Labour’s election promise and would lead to lower wages.
+During the election, Labour said it would not raise taxes on “working people” — a loose term whose definition has been hotly debated in the media for weeks.
+Though Reeves did not increase taxes on income or sales, the Conservatives said hiking taxes on employers was a breach of Labour’s election promise and would lead to lower wages.

-“Time and again, we Conservatives warned Labour would tax, borrow and spend far beyond what they were telling the country,” said Rishi Sunak, the former prime minister who leads the Conservative Party until his successor is announced on Saturday.
+“Time and again, we Conservatives warned Labour would tax, borrow and spend far beyond what they were telling the country,” said Rishi Sunak, the former prime minister who leads the party until his successor is announced on Saturday.

 “And time and again, they denied they had such plans.
 But today, the truth has come out.”